-- French bread sliced, for 6-8 guests to have 2 to 3 slices each
+- Enough sliced bread for 6-8 guests to have 2 to 3 slices each

-- Roast Mussels: Preheat oven to 425 degrees Soak mussels in cold water approx. 30 minutes, then scrub them, remove beards and rinse them once again.
-Drain mussels well.
+Roast Mussels: Preheat oven to 425 degrees F. Soak mussels in cold water approx. 30 minutes, then scrub them, remove beards and rinse them once again.
 In an ovenproof kettle at least 10 inches wide coat mussels with the olive oil.
 Roast mussels, uncovered, in middle of oven, stirring once halfway through roasting, 15 minutes, or until mussels have opened.
 Discard any unopened mussels.